How much does a website cost?

 Quite often a website can be considered an unnecessary expense as the value it can bring to a business is not recognised.
 We talk to a lot of business owners who want to try and spend as little as possible on a new website as they say that they ‘don’t need to use it’ or, ‘it’s just there because you have to have a website’.

-When making an investment to your website you should be seeing this as a tool that you are buying to market your business for you, not a one off spend on something that you won’t use.
+When you have a new website you’re making an investment.
+You should be seeing this as a tool that you are buying to market your business for you, not a one off spend on something that you won’t use.
 Recognising the potential that your website has to drive new enquiries, improve relationships with current customers and clients, or to keep a firm position in your market place amongst competitors is the first step to getting the most out of your investment.

 Who will design and build my website?